How to Distribute an AI-Narrated Audiobook (2026 Guide)

 Important: you need commercial distribution rights for the AI narration.
 Preview tiers on most platforms (including TomeVox's) are for personal use only.
 TomeVox's paid plans (from $49 early bird) include full commercial distribution rights.

-These specs are the professional standard used by ACX, Apple Books, INaudio, and most other platforms.
-TomeVox's output meets all of them by default — this section is useful if you are manually verifying files or using another tool.
+Professional audiobook distribution specs (44.1 kHz, 192 kbps CBR, -3 dBFS peak, -23 to -18 dBRMS loudness) are the standard used by ACX, Apple Books, INaudio, and most other platforms.
+TomeVox's output meets all of them by default — the details below are useful for authors manually verifying files or using another tool.

 Professional audiobook audio specifications